Clan Macdonald Tour inc. Armadale Castle (Isle of Skye)

 The Clan Macdonald tour to the Isle of Skye begins at Inverness where we follow the banks of Loch Ness down past Urquhart Castle to Invermoriston before turning west through Glen Moriston on the way to Loch Cluanie and Glen Shiel.
 Loch Duich awaits us at the foot of the Five Sisters of Kintail mountains with the stunning Eilean Donan Castle in the distance.
 After a brief photo and refreshment break at the castle we cross the bridge to the Isle of Skye and head south to Armadale on the Sleat Peninsula, the ancient lands of the Macdonalds of Sleat.

 As well as enjoying the wonderful Museum of the Isles (which tells the history of the Macdonalds over the centuries) there are beautiful gardens to explore along with the ruins of Armadale Castle, the ancestral home of the Macdonalds of Sleat.
-Leaving Armadale we spend the rest of the afternoon exploring the breath-taking scenery of remote western side of the Sleat Peninsula for a tour of ancient Clan Donald lands.
+Leaving Armadale we spend the rest of the afternoon exploring the breath-taking scenery of remote western side of the Sleat Peninsula during a tour of ancient Clan Donald lands.
 With a stunning coastline and heather-clad hills there are plenty of opportunities to get off the beaten path, before we begin our journey back to Inverness.

 Private Tour Price (per tour)